 Fort Greene Park is a beloved landmark of our neighborhood.
 In collaboration with our generous partners at the Fort Greene Park Conservancy (FGPC), we have distributed free art activity kits focused on upcycling and sustainability to our community neighbors, inspiring a deeper consideration for the beauty of the park, and highlighting ways to cherish it.

 Critique is a vital part of the artistic process.
 Crit Night at UrbanGlass is an opportunity for artists who create in the studio to share work in progress or finished pieces in a critique setting hosted on Zoom.
 Presenting artists discuss their work in a slide presentation, video, or live streamed from their space, then seek audience questions, reactions, and discussion.
 Each crit night will feature two artists working in similar themes.
+Crit Night is hosted by artist and instructor Erica Rosenfeld.
 Present at Crit Night, submit the form here.

 Open House New York